 The Municipal Government Act (MGA) is the Provincial Legislation that sets out the regulations that govern planning and development in Nova Scotia.
-The MGA describes the various methods of development control available to Nova Scotian municipalities for regulating development and land use decisions within their jurisdiction, sets out the process for adopting Municipal Planning Strategies and Land Use By-laws, and the process for amending these documents or for the different types of development control such as development agreements, variances or site plan approval.
-The process requirements include minimum public participation and advertising requirements.
+It outlines the various methods of development control available to municipalities in Nova Scotia for regulating land use decisions and development within their jurisdiction.
+The MGA also sets out the process for adopting Municipal Planning Strategies and Land Use Bylaws, and the different types of development control such as development agreements, variances or site plan approval.